Deformation theory of G_2 conifolds: Introduction

 \subsubsection{Main results and applications}

 The main theorem we prove in this paper is the following.
 The notation and terminology used in this theorem is defined in Section~\ref{conemanifoldssec} and Section~\ref{conifoldmodulidefnsec}.

-{\bf Main Theorem} (Theorem~\ref{mainthm}) \emph{ Let $(M, \ph)$ be a $\G$~conifold, asymptotic to particular $\G$~cones on the ends, at some rate $\nu$.
+{\bf Main Theorem} (Theorem~\ref{mainthm}) \emph{ Let $(M, \ph)$ be a $\G$~conifold, asymptotic to given $\G$~cones on the ends, at some rate $\nu$.
 Let $\mathcal M_{\nu}$ be the moduli space of all torsion-free $\G$~structures on $M$, asymptotic to the same cones on the ends, at the same rate $\nu$, modulo the appropriate notion of equivalence that preserves these conditions.
-Then for generic $\nu$ (in a sense made precise later), we have \begin{itemize} \item In the AC case, if $\nu \in (-4, -\frac{5}{2})$, the space $\mathcal M_{\nu}$ is a \emph{smooth manifold} whose dimension consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \item In the AC case if $\nu < -4$, or in the CS case for any $\nu > 0$, the space $\mathcal M_{\nu}$ is in general only a \emph{topological space}, and the deformation theory may be obstructed.
-There is a subspace $\breve{\mathcal M}_{\nu}$ of $\mathcal M_{\nu}$, called the \emph{reduced moduli space}, which omits a finite-dimensional space (often trivial) of deformations.
-The virtual dimension of $\breve{\mathcal M}_{\nu}$ again consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \end{itemize} } Here the ``appropriate notion of equivalence'' is by the action of diffeomorphisms which preserve the convergence, at the same rate, to the $\G$~cones at the ends.
-In particular, we consider only deformations of $\G$~conifolds that are asymptotic to \emph{fixed} $\G$~cones on the ends.
-The reason for this is that the link of a $\G$~cone is a compact strictly \emph{nearly K\"ahler} $6$-manifold, also known as a \emph{Gray manifold}.
-The infinitesimal deformations of Gray manifolds were considered by Moroianu--Nagy--Semmelmann in~\cite{MNS}, but there is no evidence that such objects have smooth, unobstructed deformations.
-Indeed, there are at present still only three known examples of Gray manifolds, other than the round $S^6$, all of which are homogeneous.
-They are diffeomorphic to $\C \PR^3$, $\mathrm{SU}(3) / T^2$, and $S^3 \times S^3$, and are described in more detail in Section~\ref{g2conessec}.
+Then for generic $\nu$ (in a sense made precise later), we have \begin{itemize} \item In the AC case, if $\nu \in (-4, 0)$, the space $\mathcal M_{\nu}$ is a \emph{smooth manifold} whose dimension consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \item In the AC case if $\nu < -4$, or in the CS case for any $\nu > 0$, the space $\mathcal M_{\nu}$ is in general only a \emph{topological space}, and the deformation theory may be obstructed.
+The virtual dimension of $\mathcal M_{\nu}$ again consists of topological and analytic contributions, given precisely in Corollary~\ref{vdimfinalcor}. \end{itemize} } Here the ``appropriate notion of equivalence'' is by the action of diffeomorphisms which are asymptotic to the identity on the ends.
+This means that we consider only deformations of $\G$~conifolds that \emph{fix} the $\G$~cones on the ends.
+Note that the link of a $\G$~cone is a compact strictly \emph{nearly K\"ahler} $6$-manifold, also known as a \emph{Gray manifold}.
+The infinitesimal deformations of Gray manifolds were considered by Moroianu--Nagy--Semmelmann~\cite{MNS}, and the deformations were recently shown by Foscolo~\cite{F} to be obstructed in general.
+Indeed, there are at present only six known examples of simply-connected Gray manifolds, including the round $S^6$ and two inhomogeneous examples found recently by Foscolo--Haskins~\cite{FH}.
+Non-simply connected locally homogeneous examples were also found recently by Cort\'es--V\'asquez~\cite{CV}.
+The known simply-connected Gray manifolds are diffeomorphic to $S^6$, $\C \PR^3$, $\mathrm{SU}(3) / T^2$, and $S^3 \times S^3$, and the homogeneous structures on the latter three spaces are described in more detail in Section~\ref{g2conessec}.